A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Channel Modeling

-$\bullet$ \emph{Critical Distance}: As discussed above, the Rayleigh distance concerns the phase discrepancy caused by the wave's curvature but neglects the effect of the amplitude/power difference.
+$\bullet$ \emph{Uniform-Power Distance}: As discussed above, the Rayleigh distance concerns the phase discrepancy caused by the wave's curvature but neglects the effect of the amplitude/power difference.
 However, the propagation distance would affect both the phase and amplitude.
 Thus, the conventional Rayleigh distance to distinguish the near-field and far-field regions is insufficient.
-The authors in \cite{[33]} proposed a refined distance boundary, called the \emph{critical distance}, where the ULA-based XL-MIMO, serving a single-antenna UE, was considered.
-The critical distance considers both the amplitude discrepancy and the phase discrepancy.
-The critical distance is defined by the criterion that the power ratio between the weakest and strongest antenna elements is greater than a particular threshold $\alpha =80\%$.
-Based on the setting in \cite{[33]}, the critical distance $d_c$ can be computed as $d_c\approx9D$, depending only on the array aperture.
+The authors in \cite{[33]} proposed a refined distance boundary, called the \emph{uniform-power distance} (UPD) $d_{UPD}$, where UPA-based XL-MIMO with patch antennas served single UE.
+To construct this distance boundary, the authors defined the power ratio between the weakest and the strongest antenna elements.
+Then, UPD could be numerically derived as the minimized distance value which made the power ratio greater than a particular threshold (the authors considered $\alpha =90\%$ in \cite{[33]}).
+The UPD considered both the amplitude discrepancy and the phase discrepancy and was defined from the perspective of channel response characteristics and thus could be relied on to define three field regions with different channel characteristics \cite{[32]}, which will be carefully introduced in Sec. \ref{complex}.

 We summarize the distance boundaries in Table~\ref{Distance_boundaries}.
 It is worth noting that the first two distance boundaries, i.e., Rayleigh distance and Fresnel distance, are shown to be applicable to arbitrary array aperture for both the BS and UE.
 However, the last three distance boundaries, i.e., Bj{\"o}rnson distance, effective Rayleigh distance, and critical distance were proposed based on particular scenarios, such as the scenario with a ULA-based BS and a single-antenna UE in \cite{[7]} and \cite{[33]}.
 Thus, the derivations for these three distance boundaries based on the generalized scenario with the arbitrary array aperture at the BS and the UE remain an open problem.